cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/File.rst

    :param fileName: file name
    :param fileSize: file size in MBytes
-   :throws IllegalArgumentException: This happens when one of the following scenarios occur:
+   :throws IllegalArgumentException: when one of the following scenarios occur:

    ..